Diegomangasco/Diegomangasco/README.md

 ## About me
 I am a Computer Engineering student at [Politecnico di Torino](https://www.polito.it/).
-My master degree is focused on the main ICT topics (Networking, System and device programming, Web applications, Databases, Computer Architecture, Cloud computing, etc...) and on Artificial Intelligence and Data Analysis.
+My master degree is focused on the main ICT topics (Computer Networks, System and device programming, Web applications, Databases, Computer Architecture, Cloud computing) and on Artificial Intelligence and Data Analysis.

 ## Personal interests
-My favourite themes are Machine learning, Big Data, Computer Networks and Cloud computing.
+My favourite themes are Machine Learning, Big Data, Computer Networks and Cloud Computing.

 ## My skills
 * Python with some libraries and frameworks associated (Numpy, Scipy, Pandas, Matplotlib, PyTorch)